-The State of Victoria through Solar Victoria within the Department of Environment, Land, Water and Planning (Solar Victoria) administers the discretionary financial benefit program for the purpose of supporting the uptake and accessibility of solar energy products by businesses (Solar for Business Program).
+The State of Victoria through Solar Victoria within the Department of Energy, Environment and Climate Action (Solar Victoria) administers the discretionary financial benefit program for the purpose of supporting the uptake and accessibility of solar energy products by businesses (Solar for Business Program).

 - You have applied for a Solar for Business Rebate.

 - Solar Victoria may provide you with a Solar for Business Rebate if it is satisfied that you comply with the Eligibility Criteria and you have fulfilled all other conditions set out in these Terms and Conditions.

 - You may only use the Solar for Business Rebate to assist you with the supply and installation cost of the Solar System selected by you in your application to be installed at your Nominated Property.